apache/airflow/TESTING.rst

 * install Airflow 1.10.9
 * restarts the whole environment (i.e. recreates metadata database from the scratch)
-* run Breeze with python 3.6 version
+* run Breeze with Python 3.6 version
 * reset the Airflow database
 * forward your local credentials to Breeze